AndreaFilippini/GBA_3DEngine/README.md

 - arg1 contains the **scale**, a float that rapresents the the scale of the model (put 1 if you don't want to change the scale)
 - arg2 contains the **resolution**, which indicates the sampling interval (e.g., if we put 600 we will have 257087 vertices / 600 = 428 vertices in the final model)

-Once the program runs, a txt file containing a points[][] matrix of xyz coordinates will be generated to and which can be inserteddirectly into our C code.

-You can view the source code of executble in "Module1.vb" file in the same folder.
+You can view the source code of executable in "Module1.vb" file in the same folder.

 # Convert Model with Haskell
 After starting GHCi, the interactive version of the GHC compiler, at the command prompt, load the module with **:l vertex** command.